OlaAbdallahM/Coursera-Deep-Learning-Specialization-Assignments-Solutions/README.md

 ### Course 3: Structuring Machine Learning Projects

   - There are no programming assignments for this course.
-But this course comes with very interesting case study quizzes (below).
+But this course comes with very interesting case study quizzes.

 ### Course 4: Convolutional Neural Networks